AIM-Harvard/LungScore/README.md

     #Step 1: Install all our dependencies:
     pip install AI_lungage --pre

-    # install lungmask for lung segmentation
-    pip install lungmask

-    #Step 2: Run this in your code environment, -GPU is needed-
+    #Step 2: Run this in your code environment
     from lungage.run import preprocess, extract_lung, lungage_load, lungage_predict
     from lungmask import mask